 Aside from special tests to check for meniscus tears and other injuries to the ligaments, the Lachman’s and pivot-shift tests will also be done to check if the ACL is still intact.
 When checking patients with an ACL injury, an X-ray may also be ordered to check for possible fractures or ligament-bone avulsions.
 A magnetic resonance imaging (MRI) scan may also be required to assess the ACL and check for evidence of injury to the articular cartilage, meniscus cartilage, and other knee ligaments.

 Surgical intervention is often recommended when dealing with combined injuries (ACL tears combined with other knee injuries).
 Generally, ACL tears are not repaired through suturing since it has been shown to have a high failure rate over time.
-A torn ACL is generally replaced by a substitute graft (made of tendon or preferably ligament).
+A torn ACL is generally replaced by a substitute graft (made of a tendon or preferably ligament).
 Some of the key goals of ACL reconstruction surgery include restoring the torn ligament’s function, creating a stable knee, and preventing instability.
 If a meniscus tear is repaired, the concomitant ACL tear is also reconstructed.

 Surgical treatment is encouraged for those patients who are involved in jobs or sports that require hard-cutting, turning, pivoting, and heavy manual work.
 In adolescents or young children with ACL tears, early ACL reconstruction can put them at risk for growth plate injury which can result in bone growth disturbance.